synapticwave11/Reaction-time-model/README.md

-# Reaction-time-model

-# Reaction Time Analysis using Machine Learning
+# Reaction Time ML

 ## Overview

-This project analyzes human reaction time data using Python and basic machine learning techniques.
-The goal is to explore patterns in reaction time and understand variability in human responses.
+This project explores reaction time data using statistical analysis and machine learning techniques.
+The goal is to model attention variability and predict performance patterns based on behavioral data.

-This project is part of my exploration into neuroscience, psychology, and computational analysis.
+Rather than estimating intelligence, this project focuses on measurable components of cognitive performance such as processing speed, variability, and attention stability.

 ---

-## What this project does

-* Loads reaction time data
-* Analyzes patterns in response speed
+## Objectives

-* Visualizes reaction time variation
+- Simulate and analyze reaction time datasets
-* Trains a simple machine learning model to observe trends
+- Perform statistical analysis (mean, variance, distribution)
+- Engineer behavioral features (rolling mean, rolling std, lag features)
+- Train machine learning models to predict slow vs fast trials
+- Evaluate model performance using accuracy and confusion matrix

 ---

-## Technologies used
+## Technologies Used

-* Python
+- Python
+- NumPy
-* Pandas
+- Pandas
-* Matplotlib
-* Scikit-learn
+- Scikit-learn
+- Matplotlib

 ---

-## Why this project exists

-Reaction time is an important measure in cognitive science.
-This project is an attempt to understand and analyze reaction time using computational methods and machine learning.

----

-## Current status

-Basic implementation in process..
-Further improvements and experimentation ongoing.

----

-## Future plans

-* Improve dataset size
-* Test different ML models
-* Add more analysis and visualization
+##code is in process so is the readme will keep updating this.